Aerial shot showing neat beds and a glasshouse in Holkham Walled Garden

 For accessibility information, check out our Detailed Access Guide on the AccessAble website.

-The Walled Garden is open to the public from late March to late October.
-Check opening times here.
+The Walled Garden is open to the public from late March to late October and is the ideal destination for a relaxing day out in Norfolk.
+Please check our opening times here.

 The Frame Yard

-Glasshouses play a major part of this room being the dominant feature.
+Glasshouses are the dominant feature of the Frame Yard.
 The beds will be redesigned once the work on the glasshouses is completed, but for the moment, it is prairie planting that plays a major part.
 The room includes a large glasshouse, built by Thomas Messenger and Co. in 1929, and Sunken Pit Houses, which are currently undergoing restoration.

 Learn more about the Messenger buildingLearn more about the Messenger building